1999 American League Championship Series: Aftermath

-In 1999, the Red Sox were no match for the Yankees, as pretty much no team in baseball was during this era.
+In 1999, the Red Sox were no match for the Yankees, as no team in baseball was during this era.
 However, with new ownership that allowed them to spend close to the Yankees in payroll, the Red Sox would be considered equals to the Yankees by 2003.
-This was seen in two classic post-season series in 2003 and 2004.
+This was seen in two classic postseason series in 2003 and 2004.
 In the 2003 American League Championship Series, the Yankees beat the Red Sox on a game seven walk-off by Aaron Boone home run in the 11th inning.
 Red Sox fans called Boone "Aaron Fucking Boone," much as they called Bucky Dent "Bucky Fucking Dent."
 In the 2004 American League Championship Series between the two rivals, the Red Sox would break through in dramatic fashion, becoming the first team in baseball history to comeback from a 3-0 deficit to win a post-season series.
 Boston went on to finish the job, sweeping the Cardinals and winning their first World Series since 1918.

+The Red Sox and Yankees have played three more times in the postseason since 2004, with Boston winning the 2018 American League Division Series and the 2021 American League Wild Card Game and the Yankees winning the 2025 American League Wild Card Series.